apache/apisix/docs/en/latest/plugins/prometheus.md

 ## How to enable it

-`prometheus` plugin can be enable with empty table.
-An optional attribute is `prefer_name`.
+`prometheus` plugin could be enable with empty table.
-When set it to `true`, the presentation type of `route` and `service` would change to its name instead of id.
-Notice, `name` could be duplicated for multiple routes/services, so take care of naming format or it could be misleading.
+Notice, `name` could be duplicated for multiple routes/services, so when set `prefer_name` to `true`, take care of naming format or it could be misleading.

 For example: